qianwch/spring-mvc-osgi-extender/README.md

 Spring-DM has been donated to Eclipse, now it is [Eclipse Gemini](https://www.eclipse.org/gemini/blueprint/documentation/reference/3.0.0.M01/html-single/index.html) .
 Both of them only support xml-config.
 Nowadays annotation config is preferred.
+And it is not a simple work to get spring mvc running up.

 # Prerequisite